 Too, the Emergency Solutions Grants (ESG) Program awards funds to over 365 urban counties, metropolitan cities, states, and territories to provide emergency response to veterans (and others) living on the street.
 Last year, over $255 million went to providing emergency shelter to house people in crisis; street outreach and other essential services; rapid re-housing to provide time-limited permanent housing and stabilization services; and homelessness prevention.

 Something as simple as making a phone call to one of these agencies could make the difference between life and death for an individual who served this country in a military uniform.

 BUT WAIT THERE’S MORE.

-In an effort to engage communities for immediate support, the VA is now issuing their own plea for assistance from individuals and organizations.
+In an effort to engage communities for immediate support, the VA is now issuing its own plea for assistance from individuals and organizations.
 VA Centers around the nation accept tax-deductible donations to increase direct services to local veterans.
-The most requested items are non-perishables food items, mobile phones that enable veterans to access VA telehealth services, and monetary donations to help pay for security deposits for living arrangements for homeless veterans and those at risk of eviction due to the COVID-19 pandemic.
+The most requested items are non-perishable food items, mobile phones that enable veterans to access VA telehealth services, and monetary donations to help pay for security deposits for living arrangements for homeless veterans and those at risk of eviction due to the COVID-19 pandemic.

 You can make a difference.